 Second I’m part of the wheelbuilding and bicycle mechanics community.
 I spend time online where I’m happy to answer questions and share experiences.
 At a significant time investment I developed three online wheelbuilding programs.
 These free tools, most notably my spoke tension utility, are in regular use by amateurs and professionals worldwide.
 I see repeat users from North America, South America, Europe, Asia and Australia.
 I’m thrilled and hope the world has better wheels for it.

 Last I provided a microloan to a bicycle business in Kenya.
-It’s questionable to fund another business given my profit margins but small dollars for me are big dollars elsewhere.
+It’s borderline nonsense to fund another business given my profit margins but small dollars for me are big dollars elsewhere.
 My microloan helped a mechanic purchase inventory that he keeps in his hut for servicing a community where bicycles make a difference.
-When the loan is repaid I will plow the funds into a similar business.
-I’d like to augment the portfolio with new money each year so the impact grows.
+Something to think about.

 Happy new year folks.